 What Agencies Are Genuinely Good At

-Start with what's worth paying for, because this isn't an argument that agencies have no value.
+Start with what is worth paying for, because this is not an argument that agencies have no value.

 Campaign strategy in competitive markets.
-Knowing which keywords convert in your specific practice area and metro, how to structure campaigns to maximize Quality Score, how to build negative keyword lists that prevent wasted spend — this is real expertise that takes years to develop.
-A good campaign strategist who knows the personal injury market in Chicago or the family law market in Dallas brings knowledge you can't easily replace with a tool.
+Knowing which keywords convert in your specific practice area and metro, how to structure campaigns to improve Quality Score, how to build negative keyword lists that prevent wasted spend, this is real expertise that takes years to develop.
+A good campaign strategist who knows a competitive legal market brings knowledge you cannot easily replace with a tool.

 Creative production.
 Ad copy that converts.
-Landing page design that's tested against alternatives.
+Landing page design tested against alternatives.
 Video production for YouTube and CTV campaigns.
 The creative side of marketing requires talent, not just technology.
-Firms that try to write their own ad copy usually produce generic, compliance-risky messaging that underperforms professional creative.
+Firms that try to write their own ad copy often produce generic or compliance-risky messaging that underperforms professional creative.

 Market-specific knowledge.
 An agency that specializes in legal marketing in your practice area and geography has pattern recognition that general-purpose tools don't.
 They've seen what works and what doesn't across dozens of firms in similar markets.
 That pattern recognition has real value, especially for firms entering paid advertising for the first time.

-These are services worth paying for — if the agency actually delivers them, and if the firm can verify the results independently.
+These are services worth paying for if the agency actually delivers them and the firm can verify the results independently.

 What Agencies Charge For That You Don't Need

 Now the other side.
-These are services commonly included in agency retainers that a firm with the right operational system can handle better on its own.
+These are services commonly included in agency retainers that a firm with the right operational system can often handle better under its own control.

 Reporting.
 The monthly PDF.
 Impressions, clicks, CTR, cost per click, "leads generated."
-This is the service most agency relationships are built around, and it's the one with the least value.
-A report you receive once a month, formatted to make the numbers look good, that you can't drill into or cross-reference against your own pipeline data — that's not reporting.
-That's a summary designed to justify the retainer.
+Many agency relationships are built around this service, and it is often the one with the least value.
+A report you receive once a month, formatted to make the numbers look good, that you cannot drill into or cross-reference against your own pipeline data, is not reporting.
+It functions as a summary designed to justify the retainer.

 What you actually need is a dashboard you can check on a Tuesday morning.
 Real-time data on what's running, what it's costing, and what it's producing.
 Not a PDF that arrives thirty days after the fact.
 If your marketing and pipeline live in the same system, this data is available without anyone having to compile it.
 You don't need to pay someone to tell you what your own data says.

 Review management.
-Agencies include review solicitation and monitoring in their retainers, and it's often one of the simpler services they provide — automated emails asking clients to leave reviews, alerts when new reviews come in, templated responses.
-This is useful work, but it's operational work that a system handles as well as a person does.
-An automated solicitation workflow that triggers after case resolution, sends a direct link to your Google Business Profile, and follows up once if the client doesn't respond does everything the agency's review management does, without the line item.
+Agencies include review solicitation and monitoring in their retainers, and it is often one of the simpler services they provide: automated emails asking clients to leave reviews, alerts when new reviews come in, templated responses.
+The work is useful, but it is operational work that a system can handle.
+An automated solicitation workflow that triggers after case resolution, sends a direct link to your Google Business Profile, and follows up once if the client does not respond covers most of what agency review management usually does.

 Basic SEO monitoring.
 Checking keyword rankings, running site audits, monitoring for broken links and page speed issues.
-These are tasks that SEO tools automate entirely.
-The agency runs the same tools you could run yourself and includes the output in the monthly report.
-If you're paying $300 to $500 per month in your retainer for basic SEO monitoring, you could replace it with a $99/month tool subscription and ten minutes of your own time.
+These are tasks SEO tools mostly automate.
+The agency often runs tools the firm could also run and includes the output in the monthly report.
+That does not mean SEO expertise is worthless.
+It means basic monitoring should not be treated like high-judgment strategy.

 Lead delivery and notification.
-Some agencies charge for the service of delivering leads to the firm — sending an email or text when a form submission or call comes in.
-This is not a service.
-This is a notification.
-If your intake forms feed directly into your pipeline, the lead arrives in the system the moment it's submitted, with source attribution attached.
-You don't need a middleman to tell you someone filled out a form on your website.
+Some agencies charge for delivering leads to the firm, sending an email or text when a form submission or call comes in.
+That is not strategy.
+It only notifies the firm.
+If your intake forms feed directly into your pipeline, the lead arrives in the system the moment it is submitted, with source attribution attached.
+You do not need a middleman to tell you someone filled out a form on your website.

 The Bundling Problem

 The agency model works by bundling high-value services with low-value services under a single retainer.
-Campaign strategy — which might be worth $1,500/month — gets bundled with reporting, review management, SEO monitoring, and lead notification — which might be worth $200/month combined if purchased separately.
-The bundle is priced at $3,500/month, and the firm can't easily separate what they're paying for strategic expertise from what they're paying for operational tasks a system could handle.
+Campaign strategy gets bundled with reporting, review management, SEO monitoring, and lead notification.
+The firm cannot easily separate what it is paying for strategic expertise from what it is paying for operational tasks a system could handle.

-This bundling makes it hard to evaluate the agency's value honestly.
-The firm that asks "is our agency worth $3,500/month?" is asking the wrong question.
-The right question is: "which specific services in this bundle require human expertise we don't have, and which are operational tasks we could handle with the right system?"
+This bundling makes it hard to evaluate the agency's value clearly.
+The firm that asks "is our agency worth the retainer?" is asking the wrong question.
+The better question is: "which specific services in this bundle require human expertise we do not have, and which are operational tasks we could handle with the right system?"

-The answer, for most small firms, is that the strategic expertise is worth paying for and the operational tasks are not.
-The difficulty is that agencies don't offer pricing that reflects this distinction.
+For many firms, the strategic expertise is worth paying for and the operational tasks are not.
+The difficulty is that agencies often do not offer pricing that reflects this distinction.
 The bundle is the product.
 Take it or leave it.

 What "the Right System" Means Here